Gyromagnetic ratio: For an isolated electron

-Gyromagnetic factor not as a consequence of relativity
+g-factor not as a consequence of relativity

-Since a gyromagnetic factor equal to 2 follows from Dirac's equation, it is a frequent misconception to think that a g-factor 2 is a consequence of relativity; it is not.
-The factor 2 can be obtained from the linearization of both the Schrödinger equation (known as the Lévy-Leblond equation) and the relativistic Klein–Gordon equation (which is implied by the Dirac equation).
-In both cases a 4-spinor is obtained and for both linearizations the g-factor is found to be equal to 2.
-Therefore, the factor 2 is a consequence of the minimal coupling and of the fact of having the same order of derivatives for space and time.
+Since a g-factor equal to −2 follows from Dirac's equation, it is a frequent misconception to think that a g-factor −2 is a consequence of relativity; it is not.
+The factor −2 can be obtained from the linearization of both the Schrödinger equation (known as the Lévy-Leblond equation) and the relativistic Klein–Gordon equation (which is implied by the Dirac equation).
+In both cases a 4-spinor is obtained and for both linearizations the g-factor is found to be equal to −2.
+Therefore, the factor −2 is a consequence of the minimal coupling and of the fact of having the same order of derivatives for space and time.

 For a nucleus

 The sign of the gyromagnetic ratio, γ, determines the sense of precession.
 While the magnetic moments (the black arrows) are oriented the same for both cases of γ, the precession is in opposite directions.
 Spin and magnetic moment are in the same direction for γ > 0 (as for protons).

 Protons, neutrons, and many nuclei carry nuclear spin, which gives rise to a gyromagnetic ratio as above.
 The ratio is conventionally written in terms of the proton mass and charge, even for neutrons and for other nuclei, for the sake of simplicity and consistency.
 The formula is: